 - 1. Supports partnerships with local governments and housing providers to increase housing development within identified housing affordability targets. - 2.
 Supports housing that is consistent with the surrounding context, including character of existing neighbourhoods and rural areas. - 3.
 Supports provision of housing to people with special needs and seniors, including housing that gives people the ability to age in place. - 4.
 Encourages buffering of commercial and industrial uses from adjacent rural and residential uses and the preservation of access and views from adjacent rural and residential uses. - 5.
-Does not support subdivision within rural areas.
+Does not support subdivision within rural areas or on parcels within the ALR.